 Parents are required to liaise and communicate directly with each other in matters such as the ordering of school photographs, tickets for performances and other instances.
 The School will not deal individually with these requests in view of the significantly increased workload that they represent.

-April 2017 E.M.Summersgill
+June, 2021

+Katherine Ryan

-Review Date: May 2021
+Review Date: May 2025